wpack-wg/use-cases/draft-ietf-wpack-use-cases.md

 implementations easier to deploy than incorrect implementations ({{easy-implementation}}).

-### Random access {#random-access}

-When a package is stored on disk, the browser can access arbitrary resources without a linear scan.

-{{MHTML}} would need to be extended with an index of the byte offsets of each contained resource.

 ### Resources from multiple origins in a package {#multiple-origins}

 A package from origin `A` can contain resources from origin `B`